 - Egg wash (1 egg, beaten with 1 tsp. salt and 1 Tbs water)

 Exotic Mushroom Duxelle:

 - 3 oz dried exotic mushrooms (reconstituted) or 6-8 oz fresh

 - ¼ cup chopped parsley

-In a medium saucepan over medium heat, sweat the onion and shallot in some olive oil, about 2-3 minutes.
+For the duxelle, in a medium saucepan over medium heat, sweat the onion and shallot in some oil, about 2-3 minutes.
 Add the mushrooms and wine.
 Cook until all the liquid is reduced, about 15-20 minutes.
 Remove from the heat and place into a food processor with the parsley.
 Pulse until you have a finely minced paste.

 Lay out a square of cling wrap larger than 4 slices of Parma ham laid out to form a square.
 Lay the Parma ham out so they form a square.
 Place the filet upon the ham.
 Top the filet with the mushroom duxelle, and foie gras if desired.
 Wrap tightly and secure the cling wrap.
 Allow to rest in the refrigerator at least 1 hour.
 This can be done ahead of time.

 When ready to prepare, pre-heat the oven to 450 degrees F. Lay out a square of puff pastry.
 Remove the cling wrap.
 Place the Parma wrapped filet top side down in the puff pastry.
 Pull the edges up and trim away excess dough so you are left with a beautiful dough wrapped round.
 Brush with the egg wash and cook for 20 minutes (for medium rare).
 Allow to rest 10 minutes prior to serving.